The king of Israel answered, “Tell him, ‘Let not the one who puts on his armor brag like he who takes it off.'” 1 Kings 20:11

 Ahab Covets Naboth’s Vineyard

 1 After these things, Naboth the Jezreelite had a vineyard, which was in Jezreel, next to the palace of Ahab king of Samaria.
-2 Ahab spoke to Naboth, saying, “Give me your vineyard, that I may have it for a garden of herbs, because it is near my house; and I will give you for it a better vineyard than it.
+2 Ahab spoke to Naboth, saying, “Give me your vineyard, that I may have it for a garden of herbs because it is near my house, and for it, I will give you a better vineyard.
 Or, if it seems good to you, I will give you money for whatever it is worth.”

-3 Naboth said to Ahab, “May the Lord forbid, that I should give the inheritance of my fathers to you!”
+3 Naboth said to Ahab, “The Lord forbid, that I should give the inheritance of my fathers to you!”

-4 Ahab came into his house sullen and angry because of the word which Naboth the Jezreelite had spoken to him; for he had said, “I will not give you the inheritance of my fathers.”
-He laid himself down on his bed, and turned away his face, and would eat no bread.
+4 Ahab came into his house sullen and angry because of the word which Naboth the Jezreelite had spoken to him, for he had said, “I will not give you the inheritance of my fathers.”
+He laid himself down on his bed, and turned his face away, and would eat no bread.

 7 Jezebel his wife said to him, “Do you now govern the kingdom of Israel?
-Arise, and eat bread, and let your heart be merry.
+Get up, and eat bread, and let your heart be merry.
 I will give you the vineyard of Naboth the Jezreelite.”
 8 So she wrote letters in Ahab’s name, and sealed them with his seal, and sent the letters to the elders and to the nobles who were in his city, who lived with Naboth.
 9 She wrote in the letters, saying, “Proclaim a fast, and set Naboth on high among the people.
-10 Set two men, wicked fellows, before him, and let them testify against him, saying, ‘You cursed God and the king!’
-Then carry him out, and stone him to death.”
+10 Set two wicked men before him, and let them testify against him, saying, ‘You cursed God and the king!’
+Then take him out and stone him to death.”

 11 The men of his city, the elders and the nobles who lived in his city, did as Jezebel had instructed them in the letters which she had written and sent to them.
-12 They proclaimed a fast, and set Naboth on high among the people.
-13 The two men, the wicked fellows, came in and sat before him.
-The wicked fellows testified against him, even against Naboth, in the presence of the people, saying, “Naboth cursed God and the king!”
-Then they carried him out of the city and stoned him to death with stones.
-14 Then they sent to Jezebel, saying, “Naboth has been stoned, and is dead.”
+12 They proclaimed a fast and set Naboth on high among the people.
+13 The two wicked men came in and sat before him.
+The wicked men testified against him, against Naboth in the presence of the people, saying, “Naboth cursed God and the king!”
+Then they carried him out of the city and stoned him to death.
+14 Then they sent to Jezebel, saying, “Naboth has been stoned and is dead.”

-15 When Jezebel heard that Naboth had been stoned, and was dead, Jezebel said to Ahab, “Arise, take possession of the vineyard of Naboth the Jezreelite, which he refused to give you for money; for Naboth is not alive, but dead.”
+15 When Jezebel heard that Naboth had been stoned and was dead, Jezebel said to Ahab, “Get up, take possession of the vineyard of Naboth the Jezreelite, which he refused give you for money, for Naboth is not alive, but dead.”

 16 When Ahab heard that Naboth was dead, Ahab rose up to go down to the vineyard of Naboth the Jezreelite, to take possession of it.